ktorio/ktor-documentation/topics/Structuring_Applications.md

 [//]: # (title: Application structure)

+<excerpt>Learn how to structure your application to keep it maintainable as the application grows.</excerpt>

 One of Ktor’s strong points is in the flexibility it offers in terms of structuring our application.
 Different to many other server-side frameworks, it doesn't force us into a specific pattern such as having to place all cohesive routes in a single class name `CustomerController` for instance.
 While it is certainly possible, it's not required.

 In this section we're going to examine the different options we have to structure our applications.